wp-plugins/kari-samuels-numerology-calculator/readme.txt

 Go to the page that was generated, and examine the input field.
 Type in a name/place/date and see a life path number.

-= What are the options that the shortcake provides =
+= What are the options that the shortcode provides =

-The shortcake provides for these options:
+The shortcode provides for these options:

 show_calculations - Whether to show the calculation to determine the life path number